-Naturally presented monosodium glutamate is the basis for konbu’s umami flavor.
+Naturally presented monosodium glutamate is the basis for the umami flavor in konbu.
 It was identified in 1907 by Ikeda Kikunae, a professor at Tokyo Imperial University, and this led to umami-based flavor enhancers.
-Konbu contains a lot of minerals, vitamin B, and dietary fiber.
+Konbu contains plenty of minerals, vitamin B, and dietary fiber.
 Studies have shown that its soluble dietary fiber has a component that improves immunity to cancer.

 Wakame is prepared in different ways depending on how it will be used, so it can come cut, dried, or salted with a chewy texture.
 It can be adapted to a wide variety of dishes, including miso soup and other types of soup, sunomono (vinegared food), salad, udon and soba noodles, ramen toppings, stir-fries, nimono, and tempura.